5 Basic OBS Workflow #

 Stores source RPMs into this directory. |

-The Open Build Service provides the following methods to handle both dependencies in your projects:
+The Open Build Service provides the following methods to handle both types of dependencies (build and runtime) in your projects:

 There is no need to duplicate the work of others.
 If you need a specific package which is available in another repository, you can reference this repository in your project metadata.
 This is called layering.